TABLE OF CONTENTS

 To keep your prospect engaged, don’t go on a long monologue.

-Many salespeople make the mistake of viewing a meeting, online or live, as a one-way sales pitch, which ends up with them sharing vast information to their prospective clients but not receiving any valuable insights in return.
+Many salespeople make the mistake of viewing a meeting, online or live, as a one-way sales pitch, which ends up with them sharing vast information with their prospective clients but not receiving any valuable insights in return.

 Instead, ask questions.
 When you’re briefing them on how your solution can alleviate their pain points, ask your prospect if that’s what they’re looking to achieve or if there’s another concern that they’re looking to solve.